shuyangsun/cpp_notes/README.md

 ### 18.2 Operator Functions

-* List of operator functions can be declared:
+* Table of operator functions can be declared:

 | Arithmetic | Logical | Bitwise |  Others  |
 |:----------:|:-------:|:-------:|:--------:|